CBEP-SoCB-Details/PortlandHarborToxics/Analysis/PAHs_handling_NDs.md

 In addition, the following reads in data and assigns the value of the reporting limit to data that was below that limit.
-Since we retain a flag value indicating which observation we treates this way, this does NOT imply that teh detection limit is the most approapriate estimate of the (unobserved) left censored value.
+Since we retain a flag value indicating which observation we treated this way, this does NOT imply that the detection limit is the most appropriate estimate of the (unobserved) left censored value.

 We handle censored values in more detail, below.